-Name of Employee (Suggester) Department/Division Title of Suggestion Department Head Date Suggestion Received I have reviewed the suggestion and I I option for implementation for this depa (Provide comments which support this artment/division for the following reasons: I would suggest the following changes to make this suggestion viable. ☐ Tangible - I believe the suggestion n may provide a tangible savings to the County gestion will produce a tangible dollar return. t is valuable in terms of improved morale or
+Name of Employee (Suggester) Department/Division Title of Suggestion Department Head Date Suggestion Received re/have not found it to be a viable option for implementation ng reasons: (Provide comments which support this I would suggest the following changes to make this suggestion viable.
+Tangible - I believe the suggestion ma ay provide a tangible savings to the County. stion will produce a tangible dollar return.
+However, I belie f improved morale or working conditions.
 Department Head's Signature Date